SummaryRead the full fact sheet

 - The navel is repositioned.

-- The wounds are closed with stitches, tape or clips.
+- The wounds are closed with stitches, tape or clips

-Immediately after an abdominoplasty
+Immediately after abdominoplasty

-After the operation, you may expect:
+After the operation, you can expect:

 - bruising and swelling